sgrif/diesel.rs-website/src/guides/getting-started.md

 diesel migration run
 ```

-It's a good idea to make sure that `down.sql` is correct.
+It's a good idea to ensure that `down.sql` is correct.
 You can quickly confirm that your `down.sql`
 rolls back your migration correctly by `redoing` the migration:

 ```